Reachability and liveness in parametric timed automata: Liveness properties

 We can actually exhibit a very thin border between decidability and undecidability of L/U-PTAs by proving that, given a bounded L/U-PTA~$\bounded{\A}{\bounds}$ with a single open bound in~$\bounds$ or an unbounded L/U-PTA, the EG-emptiness problem becomes undecidable.

-\begin{theorem} The EG-emptiness problem is undecidable for open bounded L/U-PTAs, with 4 clocks and 4 parameters. \end{theorem} \begin{preuve} We will use a reduction from the halting problem of a 2-counter machine.
+\begin{thm} The EG-emptiness problem is undecidable for open bounded L/U-PTAs, with at least 4 clocks and 4 parameters. \end{thm} \begin{proof} We will use a reduction from the halting problem of a 2-counter machine.

 Let us consider the encoding used in the proof of \cref{theorem:EDemptiness:cbLU}, to which we will perform several modifications.

 First, we force the 2-counter machine to execute in a constant 1-time unit duration as follows: \begin{enumerate} \item We replace any occurrence of ``1'' in the encoding with a parameter, either $b^-$ or $b^+$ (depending on whether the occurrence of~1 occurs as a lower-bound or an upper-bound); hence the duration of an increment or decrement gadget is now at least~$b^-$ and at most~$b^+$.
 We give the increment gadget in \cref{figure:EGemptiness:obLUPTA:increment}.
 The encoding of a counter is as follows: when $x = 0$, then $y = b - a c_1$ and $z = b - a c_2$, where $a = a^- = a^+$ and $b = b^- = b^+$ (for other parameter valuations, the machine is not properly simulated).
 Typically, $b$ will need to be sufficiently small compared to~1 to encode the required number of steps of the machine, and $a$ will need to be sufficiently small compared to~$b$ to encode the maximum value of the counters.
 The decrement part of the ``test and decrement'' instruction is modified similarly.